-Cell phones and electronic devices are not to be used by students during our school day, unless given permission by a staff member.
-Students are highly encouraged to leave electronic devices home.
 If a cell phone or electronic device is being used without permission, the following steps will be taken:

 - 1st offense: The devices will be confiscated by the classroom teacher and held for the remainder of the school day.
-The student may pick up their electronic device at the end of the day. - 2nd offense: Brought up to the office and the parent must pick up. - 3rd offense: Additional detention or suspension will take place.
+The student may pick up their electronic device at the end of the day. - 2nd offense: Brought up to the office and the parent must pick up. - 3rd offense: Additional school consequences will take place.

 A school phone is available in every classroom and office for any emergency communication.
-Our office phone is answered during all hours of school operation and we are happy to facilitate your incoming messages to your children until 2:00 p.m. every day.
+Our office phone is answered during all hours of school operation and we are happy to facilitate your incoming messages to your children every day.
 If possible, please make after school arrangements prior to the start of the school day.
 STRIDE Academy cannot accept responsibility for lost, stolen or damaged electronic devices.